The Cosmological Semiclassical Einstein Equation as an Infinite-Dimensional Dynamical System: Introduction

 where $a(\tau) > 0$ is called the scale factor and $\dif\vec{x}^2$ denotes the Euclidean metric on~$\RR^3$.
 This case already shows many features that distinguish it from QFT on the maximally symmetric Minkowski and de Sitter spacetime, or static spacetimes.
 Additionally, these spacetimes are of importance in cosmology as they represent the observed homogeneous and isotropic structure of our universe at the scale of several megaparsec, as well as the observed flatness \cite{weinberg}.

 Despite some mathematical problems in the pre-1990's literature on the SCE, by the beginning of the 1980's the approach has been developed to a stage where numerical solutions and cosmological applications of the SCE were in reach.
 This situation was exploited by Anderson in a series of four papers~\cite{anderson:1,anderson:2,anderson:3,anderson:4} starting with the conformally coupled and massless scalar field following up prior work by Starobinski~\cite{starobinsky}.
 Depending on the values of the aforementioned renormalization parameters, Anderson discovered a very rich behavior of the SCE ranging from big bang, big bounce to divergence of the scale factor to infinity in finite time.
 The non-conformally coupled case was investigated by analytical and numerical methods by Suen~\cite{suen:stability1,suen:stability2}.
 In his work he discusses an instability of Minkowski spacetime as a global solution to the SCE (in the sense of continuous dependence of the solution on its initial data).
-Further analytical and numerical work on the stability of the SCE has been performed by Hänsel and Verch~\cite{hansel-phd}.
+Further analytical and numerical work on the stability of the SCE has been performed by H{\"a}nsel and Verch~\cite{hansel-phd}.

-Mathematical research on quantum fields on curved spacetimes gathered renewed momentum in the late 1990's by the work of Radzikowski~\cite{radzikowski,radzikowski-verch} who classified Hadamard states using methods of microlocal analysis.
-In particular, Radzikowski proved that a quasi-free state that is Hadamard on a time-slice around a Cauchy surface is Hadamard on the entire globally hyperbolic manifold containing this surface.
+As shown by Fulling, Sweeny and Wald in~\cite{fulling-sweeny-wald} (with some improved results by Radzikowski~\cite{radzikowski,radzikowski-verch} and others), a state which is Hadamard on a time-slice around a Cauchy surface is Hadamard on the entire globally hyperbolic manifold containing this surface.
 From the perspective of the SCE, this result gives an important hint for the well-posedness of the former equation ensuring that the stress-energy tensor will remain well-defined on the entire spacetime manifold.